Adi696969/paraphrasing_project2022/README.md

 Use:

-    1. pip install sentence_splitter
+    1. pip install -r requirements.txt
-    2. pip install SentencePiece
-    3. pip install streamlit
-    4. pip install torch
-    5. pip install transformers

 After installing these dependencies, first compile the script in cmd using: